Zunyi: History

 The area of Zunyi was originally inhabited by the Tongzi people during the Paleolithic.
 Later, its territory was a part of several kingdoms.
 Zunyi was considered to be the center of the Yelang kingdom.
 The region around Zunyi first came under Chinese rule during Han dynasty, during the reign of Emperor Wu of Han.
 After the Han dynasty collapsed, the area remained under nominal Chinese control, but much of the administration was left to local, non-Han chiefs.
 In the 7th century CE, the area came under regular Chinese administration during the Tang dynasty, Zunyi was placed under the new Bo Prefecture (Bozhou).

 Towards the end of the Tang, Bozhou was conquered by the Nanzhao Kingdom.
 However, it soon gained independence as the Chiefdom of Bozhou in AD 876.
 The chiefdom became an autonomous prefecture of the Song and subsequent dynasties, while the ruling Yang family held power in Zunyi for more than seven centuries.
 Bozhou rebelled against the Ming dynasty in 1589, resisting the Ming for more than a decade before its eventual destruction in 1600.
 Subsequently, Zunyi Prefecture was established, with the present-day city of Zunyi becoming the prefectural seat.
 Zunyi retained its status as a prefectural seat through the Qing dynasty.
 After the Xinhai Revolution, Zunyi was redesignated as a county in 1914.

 In 1935, the Zunyi Conference took place in the city, resulting in Mao Zedong becoming the de facto leader of the Chinese Communist Party.

-During the country's the First Five-Year Plan, Zunyi was redesignated as a city, and experienced considerable growth and transformation.
+During the country's First Five-Year Plan, Zunyi was redesignated as a city, and experienced considerable growth and transformation.

 Geography and climate

 Zunyi is located in northern Guizhou at an elevation of 865 m; it is situated in the transition from the Yunnan-Guizhou Plateau to the Sichuan Basin and hill country of Hunan.

 Zunyi has a four-season, monsoon-influenced humid subtropical climate (Köppen Cfa), slightly modified by elevation.
 It has fairly mild winters and hot, humid summers; close to 60% of the year's 1022 mm of precipitation occurs from May to August.
-The monthly 24-hour average temperature ranges from 4.7 °C in January to 25.4 °C in July, while the annual mean is 15.8 °C. Rain is common throughout the year, with 182 days annually precipitation, though it does not actually accumulate to much in winter, the cloudiest time of year; summer, in contrast, is the sunniest.
-With monthly percent possible sunshine ranging from around 9% in January and February to 45% in August, the city receives only 1,051 hours of bright sunshine annually; only a few locations in neighbouring Sichuan receive less sunshine on average.
+The monthly 24-hour average temperature ranges from 4.7 °C in January to 25.4 °C in July, while the annual mean is 15.8 °C. Rain is common throughout the year, with 176 days annually precipitation, though it does not actually accumulate to much in winter, the cloudiest time of year; summer, in contrast, is the sunniest.
+With monthly percent possible sunshine ranging from around 9% in January and February to 42% in August, the city receives only 1,028 hours of bright sunshine annually; only a few locations in neighbouring Sichuan receive less sunshine on average.